c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 --with-plugin-language=PLUGIN_LANG
 ```

 To get the configure script to support such an option, we need to go about it in a roundabout kind of way.
 First, we need to add additional functionality to the ```AX_TEST_MACRO```, which will support this desired behaviour.
 Recall that GNU Autoconf creates a configure script for a given package, by copying and expanding the contents of a series of macros - which are initially defined in the package's configure.ac file, into a configure script.
 Since a package's configure script is created in this fashion, it means that this additional functionality which will be implemented in the ```AX_TEST_MACRO```, will ultimately end up in the package's configure script.
 At a bare minimum, this additional code should invoke the GNU Autoconf ```AC_ARG_WITH``` macro, in a manner which is similar to that shown in lines 6 -> 16 below.
 You can probably guess from the name of the ```AC_ARG_WITH``` macro, that it is used to provide a ```--with``` option to other GNU Autoconf macros.
-The fact that the macro name starts with ```AC_```, is used to inform users of this macro, that it is a GNU Autoconf macro - hence the AC in the prefix of the macro name.
+The reason that the name of this macro starts with ```AC_```, is to inform users of this macro, that it is a GNU Autoconf macro - hence the AC in the prefix of the macro name.

 ```
 01 AC_DEFUN(